heroku/cli/packages/orgs-v5/README.md

 ## `heroku members:remove EMAIL`

-removes a user from an organization or a team
+removes a user from a team or a team

 ```
 USAGE